 - Arm length: Start at the shoulder joint (humeral head) to the tip of the middle finger.

-Based on the proportions outlined above, I would be classified as someone who has short arms and a long torso, which would result in limb lengths more suited for sumo deadlifting.
+Based on the proportions outlined above, I would be classified as someone who has average arms, long legs, and a long torso, which would result in limb lengths suited for either conventional of sumo deadlifting.
 However, these recommendations should be taken in context with the other factors suggested in this article, since in actuality I can actually pull more weight using a conventional deadlift stance.

 Let’s now talk about the next consideration for deciding whether to do conventional or sumo deadlifting.

 Choosing Conventional vs. Sumo Based on Bodyweight